rickbeeloo/sassy-crispr-bench/README.md

-# Artemis.jl benchmark
+# Chopoff.jl benchmark

 This is a benchmark of speed for finding off-target sites for a given gRNA.
 Currently this pipeline builds and searches for off-target sites within the whole genome for four software packages:

-* ARTEMIS.jl
+* CHOPOFF.jl
 * CRISPRITZ
 * Cas-offinder